-The objective of this vision document is to conceptualise a futuristic judiciary that facilitates better access to justice.
-Given this, feedback from the end-users- individual litigants, businesses and other entities was felt critical.
+The objective of this vision document is to conceptualize a futuristic judiciary that facilitates better access to justice.
+Given this, feedback from the end-users-individual litigants, businesses and other entities was felt critical.
 Therefore, the sub-committee published the draft vision document opening it up for public comments.
+In all, 2051 responses were received on the draft Vision Document.
+The sub-committee evaluated all the responses and made relevant changes to the draft Document in consultation with the e-Committee.